 Then, these two are some of the best in the market and they are compared by many.
 In this article, I thought to try and compare them as well.

-Detailing the similarities and differences and also point out the cons.
-First, let me do a quick review on both of them so you get an overview.
+Detailing the similarities and differences and also pointing out the cons.
+First, let me do a quick review of both of them so you get an overview.

 About the Joolz Aer.